 Sponsors of drugs that receive Fast Track Designation have the opportunity for more frequent interactions with the FDA review team throughout the development program.
 These interactions may include meetings to discuss study design, data required to support approval, or other aspects of the clinical program.
 Additionally, products that have been granted Fast Track Designation may be eligible for priority review of a New Drug Application (NDA) and the FDA may consider reviewing portions of an NDA before the sponsor submits the complete application (Rolling Review).

 About the Phase 2 CLOVER-1 Trial

-The study will enroll up to 80 patients.
-Its primary endpoint is clinical benefit response (CBR), with additional endpoints of overall response rate (ORR), progression free survival (PFS), median overall survival (OS) and other markers of efficacy following a fractionated dose of 37.5mCi/m2 of CLR 131 administered in two 30-minute infusions of 18.75mCi/m2 of CLR 131 administered on day 1 and day 8, with the option for a second dose cycle approximately 75-180 days later.
-The company expects to report topline data in 2019.
+The study's primary endpoint is clinical benefit response (CBR), with additional endpoints of overall response rate (ORR), progression free survival (PFS), median overall survival (OS) and other markers of efficacy following a fractionated dose of 15.625 mCi/m2 dose of CLR 131 administered on day 1 and day 8, with the option for a second dose cycle approximately 75-180 days later.

 About CLR 131